apache/doris/docs/en/administrator-guide/operation/monitor-alert.md

 Prometheus

-1. Download the latest version of Proetheus on the [Prometheus Website] (https://prometheus.io/download/).
+1. Download the latest version of Prometheus on the [Prometheus Website] (https://prometheus.io/download/).
 Here we take version 2.3.2-linux-amd64 as an example.
 2. Unzip the downloaded tar file on the machine that is ready to run the monitoring service.
-3. Open the configuration file promethues.yml.
+3. Open the configuration file prometheus.yml.
 Here we provide an example configuration and explain it (the configuration file is in YML format, pay attention to uniform indentation and spaces):

 	Here we use the simplest way of static files to monitor configuration.
 Prometheus supports a variety of [service discovery] (https://prometheus.io/docs/prometheus/latest/configuration/configuration/), which can dynamically sense the addition and deletion of nodes.